 How to soak an oak barrel.
 How to clean an oak barrel.
 Processing sequence for a new barrel

-Before use, the barrel must be steamed
+The barrel must be steamed before use.

 Such manipulations help the wood to swell, which leads to the disappearance of existing gaps and cracks.